 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with its financial liabilities.
 The Company will raise funds for future use from equity financings and other methods as contemplated by management to satisfy its capital requirements and will continue to depend heavily upon these financing activities.
-The Company is exposed to risk that it will encounter difficulty in satisfying this obligation on maturity All of the Company's current financial liabilities have contractual maturities of 30 days or due on demand and are subject to normal trade terms.
-As at June 30, 2016, the Company had a working capital deficit of \$1,102,558.
+The Company is exposed to risk that it will encounter difficulty in satisfying this obligation on maturity.
+All of the Company's current financial liabilities have contractual maturities of 30 days or due on demand and are subject to normal trade terms.
+As at June 30, 2017, the Company had working capital of \$27,760,109.